 1.1.
 The parish’s fiscal year runs from January 1 to December 31.

 1.2.
-The Budget and Finance Committee shall prepare a budget each year and submit it to the Vestry in November for review and approval.
+The Budget and Finance Committee shall prepare a budget each year and submit it to the Vestry in November or December for review and approval.
 See Article V, Section 2.2.

 ARTICLE V – COMMITTEES AND ADDITIONAL POSITIONS